jhnbyrn/951-KLR-PAGES/ntc_info.md

 100 | 160 - 210

-And I got the following results from testing an NTC sensor in water of various temperatures, and my freezer:
+And I got the following results from testing an NTC sensor in water of various temperatures (and my freezer!):

 Temperature ( degrees C) | Resistance (k)
 -------------------------|------------